MAISON DES ARTS

 The premises include a porte cochère (carriage gate) leading to a paved courtyard, two annexes (garage buildings and a small café, l’Estaminet) as well as an elaborate Neoclassical (public) park.

-Interior restoration work by ARTER is scheduled to begin in 2017 and will focus on the main drawing rooms: Salon Rouge (Louis XV), Salon Vert (Louis XVI), Salle-à-Manger (Flemish Neo-Renaissance) and Bibliothèque (Eclecticism).
-The project will also include restoration work on wooden wall panelling and flooring, marble chimneys breasts, interior stucco and painted walls and ceilings.
-The 19th-century tapestry wall hangings will be restored by specialist craftsmen.
+Interior restoration work by ARTER began in 2017 and focused on the main drawing rooms: Salon Rouge (Louis XV), Salon Vert (Louis XVI), Salle-à-Manger (Flemish Neo-Renaissance) and Bibliothèque (Eclecticism).
+The project also included restoration work on wooden wall panelling and flooring, marble chimneys breasts, interior stucco and painted walls and ceilings.
+The 19th-century tapestry wall hangings has been restored by specialist craftsmen.

 © 2018 by ÁRTER Architects